CRICDatabase/logo/README.md

 ## Other Formats

+The script `svg2all.sh` was used to convert the SVG to other formats.

 - PNG files are available in the `png` folder.

   Use this files if you are creating a web page.